You are here

 • Any program requirements that apply to the SEA.

-• Districts may only apply for this waiver once every 3 years
+• Districts may only apply for this waiver once every 3 years.

-• Title IA 40% Schoolwide Poverty threshold
+• Title I, Part A 40% Schoolwide poverty threshold:

-• Districts with approved waivers may administer a Schoolwide program in schools with a poverty rate lower than 40%
+• Districts with approved waivers may administer a Schoolwide program in schools with a poverty rate lower than 40%.

-• Once a school is designated as Schoolwide, they can continue that program regardless of fluctuations in their poverty rate
+• Once a school is designated as Schoolwide, they can continue that program regardless of fluctuations in their poverty rate.

 For Additional Information Contact: